March 20, 2017 | Stories from the Field

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 Helen McGreary was a participant in the cutting-edge leadership course Being A Leader And The Effective Exercise Of Leadership hosted in Cancun, Mexico in 2015 and led by Werner Erhard, Michael Jensen, Steve Zaffron & Jeri Echeverria.
 To find out more about upcoming courses, click here.

-Hana Jariabková is an author and online marketing expert based in London.
+Hana Jariabková is an author and online marketing expert based out of London, UK.
 She teaches courses on content and social media marketing and is a tutor at the University of the Arts London.
-She loves writing and she’s publishing a children’s book in spring 2017.
+Hana loves writing and is publishing a children’s book in spring 2017.
 You can find out more about Hana from her blog www.hanajaywrites.com.
 Hana also participated in the 2016 Being A Leader And The Effective Exercise Of Leadership Course in Abu Dhabi, UAE.